 where $\ell(\cdot)$ is a loss function, $y=(y_1,\dots,y_n)^{\top}$, $\theta=(\theta_1,\dots,\theta_n)^{\top}$, $D^{(k+1)}$ is a $(n-k-1)\times n$ difference operator matrix of order $k+1$, and $\lambda>0$ is a tuning constant.
 For $\ell(y-\theta)=\|y-\theta\|_2^2$ in \eqref{loss-pen}, the optimization problem corresponds to $\ell_1$ trend filtering \citep{kim2009ell_1}.
 We note that the $\ell_1$ trend filtering is considered as a special case of the generalized lasso proposed by \cite{tibshirani2011solution}.
 From a computational perspective, \cite{ramdas2016fast} proposed a fast and efficient optimization algorithm to obtain the trend filtering estimate.
-Depending on the different order $k$, we can express various smoothing such as piecewise constant, linear, quadratic and so on \citep{tibshirani2014adaptive}.
+Depending on the different order $k$, we can express various smoothing such as piecewise constant, linear, quadratic, and so on \citep{tibshirani2014adaptive}.
 For spatial data, the trend filtering on graphs was also proposed by \cite{wang2015trend} based on the graph difference operator instead of the standard difference operator in \eqref{loss-pen}.